mojule/entity-app-server/README.md

 # entity-app-server

 REST, website generation for entity-app

+TODO:
+  - restore action type but maybe it should be access bits instead?